e4lime/ludum-dare-38-hi-pluto/second day readme.txt

-GUI add "Hello! :D/-<" when clicking on "prepare"

 Score system Points and height

+THE END REACHOING PLUTO TRIGGER!!Q 3.5 h left

 SOUND AND MUSIC!
 AHHHHH

 Optional:

+pauses control 1 sek after unpause

+GUI add "Hello! :D/-<" when clicking on "prepare"
 One "special section" would be nice, like tons of astroids in a row

 make camera not go downwards?